AMWA-TV/nmos/docs/Glossary.md

 A Sender makes a [Flow](#flow) available on the network.

+For example, a Sender could transmit an RTP stream according to a payload mapping for a specific video format, or a sequence of data [Grains](#grain) via the MQTT or WebSocket protocols.

 ## Server

 The entity that is providing an [API](#api), for example: